text-to-cards/text-to-cards/docs/usage.md

 Short description, but #lots #of #valuable #labels
 ```

-`#label` will also be replaced with `\#label` to "escape" the `#` sign so that Trello's markdown processor won't turn any labels into H1 headings.
+`#label` will also be replaced with `\#label` to "escape" the `#` sign so Trello's markdown processor won't turn any labels into `H1` headings.

 #### `$due: YYYY-MM-DD`

 To set the due date of a card, add the date after `$due:` in the description.
-Please note, that only the first occurence of `$due` is considered.
+Please note, that only the first occurence of `$due` is considered, and you have to follow the `YYYY-MM-DD` format.
 Example:

 ```
 ::This is a card with due date